g-vansh/g-vansh.github.io/_pages/cv.md

 * [Grant Thornton International LLP](https://www.grantthornton.in)
   * _Research Trainee – Global Research Centre_ (December 2018 - January 2019)
   * Developed a database of client information in order to streamline communication across Grant Thornton India by leveraging Capital-IQ and Avention databases, implementing a heavy use of SQL and VBA for business analytics.
-  * Analyzed companies to profile their strategies and risks to produce thorough SWOT analyses for industries GT India’s clients operate in, while consulting with Australian clients and compiling market-competition research reports for them.
+  * Analysed companies to profile their strategies and risks to produce thorough SWOT analyses for industries GT India’s clients operate in, while consulting with Australian clients and compiling market-competition research reports for them.

 Honors & Media Coverage
 ======